Testosterone Replacement: Is There Another Way?

 Potential RISKS of Testosterone Replacement Therapy

 Whilst the benefits of TRT in men with hypogonadism, may show benefits in libido, sexual function, bone density, muscle mass, body composition, mood, cognition and cardiovascular disease.
 There are very important potential risks that should alert “user beware”.
 TRT diminishes the size of the testicles, and compromises fertility, azoospermia (a lack of sperm) this occurs within 10 weeks of beginning therapy, rebound of sperm can take six to eighteen months after cessation of TRT.
-Other risks include:
+If you are looking for alternatives on filling those testosterone levels, check this article about testosterone and building wealth.

 - Stimulate growth of prostate cancer and breast cancer